 Learn more about the material on the MCAT in the AAMC outline.

 The MCAT is only offered on select dates throughout the year.
-See the MCAT 2020 dates here.
+See the upcoming MCAT dates here.

 We highly recommend you dedicate 300-400 hours to studying for the MCAT.
 You can assess how ready you are by looking at how you perform in each MCAT sections' full-length practice exams.